ShaikAzharuddin/Authentication-Client/NET/Weemo.Api.HttpWebRequestTests/Certs/weemo-certs-go-here.md

 ﻿#Weemo Certs

-you need to place a copy of your cert files (weemo-ca.pem and client.p12) here
+you need to place a copy of your cert files (authCA.crt and client.p12) here